Who’s responsible for the garden fence can cause issues between neighbours, especially when it comes to knowing where you legally stand.

 As always, it’s best to check with your insurer to find out exactly what is and isn’t covered.

-Common garden fence problems and who is responsible for them
+Common garden fence problems and who's responsible for them

 Probably the most common garden fence problem is deciding who’s responsible for repairs and maintenance.

-As mentioned earlier, talking to your neighbour and coming to a mutual conclusion can solve most issues.
-However, if it isn’t as simple as this then it’s important to know where you stand.
+Like we said earlier, talking to your neighbour and coming to a mutual decision can solve most issues.
+But if that doesn't work out, it’s important to know where you stand.

-If there is a dispute between you and your neighbours about who is responsible, it’s always worth settling who owns the disputed bit of land.
+If there's a dispute between you and your neighbours about who is responsible, it’s always worth settling who owns the disputed bit of land.

-If you’re unable to come to a decision based on the deeds or land plans, then it’s possible to refer disputes to the First-tier Tribunal (Property Chamber – Land Registration) and they’ll decide what should happen.
+If you can't come to a decision based on the deeds or land plans, then you can refer disputes to the First-tier Tribunal (Property Chamber – Land Registration) and they’ll decide what should happen.

-Most garden fence damage is unintentional and is usually caused by severe weather or unpreventable deterioration, so it usually isn’t anyone’s fault.
+Most garden fence damage is unintentional and is often caused by severe weather or deterioration that couldn't be prevented, so it usually isn’t anyone’s fault.

-While garden fence responsibility can be a complicated issue, the rules and laws remain straightforward and cover all situations.
+While garden fence responsibility can be a complicated issue, the rules and laws are straightforward and should cover all situations.
 This means you can always sort out any problems in one way or another.

 I rent out my property

-Whether or not you need to fix damage to your property’s fences depends on whether it poses a safety risk or not.
+Whether or not you need to fix damage to your property’s fences depends on if it poses a safety risk or not.

-As the landlord, you’re responsible for the structure of the property, extending to the exterior, and you have an obligation to protect tenants’ safety and wellbeing.
+As the landlord, you’re responsible for the structure of the property, including the exterior, and you have an obligation to protect tenants’ safety and wellbeing.

-If your tenant requests repairs to cosmetic damage, however, you’re not obliged to carry those out.
+But if your tenant wants repairs to cosmetic damage, you’re not obliged to carry those out.

 To find out more about everything to do with landlord responsibilities, head to our landlord resource hub.